-Robert "Stonewall" Jackson, a North Carolina Central University Hall of Game coach and National Football League trailblazer, passed away in Raleigh, NC on March 14, 2010
+Robert "Stonewall" Jackson, a North Carolina Central University Hall of Fame coach and National Football League trailblazer, passed away in Raleigh, NC on March 14, 2010

 at the age of 88.
 Jackson spent more than 30 years as an educator and coach at NCCU.
 Besides working as an assistant football coach and teacher of physical education